hekonsek/aws-cdk-jxdemo1/README.md

-Welcome to your CDK Java project!
+Welcome to your CDK Java project!xxx

 It is a Maven-based project, so you can open this directory with any Maven-compatible Java IDE, and you should be able to build and run tests from your IDE.